2017 Year End Income and Revenues

 1110 Maple Street ♦ P.O.
 Box 300 ♦ Elma, New York 14059-0300 ♦ 716-655-5990 ♦ FAX 716-655-6012

-Elma, NY – Servotronics, Inc. (NYSE MKT – SVT) a designer and manufacturer of servo-control components and other advanced technology products announced today the results of its operations for the year ended December 31, 2016.
+Elma, NY – Servotronics, Inc. (NYSE American: SVT) a designer and manufacturer of servo-control components and other advanced technology products announced today the results of its operations for the year ended December 31, 2017.

 Reconciliation of Non-GAAP Financial Measures

 This press release contains financial information determined by methods other than in accordance with U.S. Generally Accepted Accounting Principles, (“GAAP”).
-The Company’s management uses the non-GAAP measure “adjusted net income” in their analysis of the Company’s performance.
-This measure, as used by Servotronics, adjusts net income determined in accordance with GAAP to reflect changes in financial results associated with the highlighted charges and income items.
-Management believes the presentation of this financial measure provides important supplemental information in evaluating the operating results of the Company and allows management to evaluate and compare the core operating performance of the Company from period to period by removing nonrecurring items that are not indicative of ongoing operating results.
+The Company’s management uses the non-GAAP measure “adjusted net income”, EBITDA and adjusted EBITDA in their analysis of the Company’s performance.
+The Company defines EBITDA as earnings before interest, taxes, depreciation, amortization and such measure is used to evaluate and compare the core operating performance of the Company from period to period.
+Adjusted net income and adjusted EBITDA reflect changes in financial results associated with the non-recurring charges and income items highlighted below.
+Management believes the presentation of these financial measures provides important supplemental information in evaluating the operating results of the Company from period to period by removing nonrecurring items that are not indicative of ongoing operating results.
 This non-GAAP disclosure has limitations as an analytical tool, should not be viewed as a substitute for net earnings determined in accordance with GAAP, and should not be considered in isolation or as a substitute for analysis of the Company’s results as reported under GAAP, nor is it necessarily comparable to non-GAAP performance measures that may be presented by other companies.
 This supplemental presentation should not be construed as an inference that the Company’s future results will be unaffected by similar adjustments to net income determined in accordance with GAAP.

 Included below is a reconciliation of non-GAAP adjusted financial measures to reported amounts ($000’s omitted).